MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-seo-metadata.md

 1. In the Media library, next to the **Search** box, select the information (**i**) symbol to display the property pane on the right.
 1. Select the site map file, and in the properties pane under **Public URL**, copy the site map file URL.
 1. Download your site's [robots.txt file](go-live/add-robots-txt.md).
 For instructions, see [Download a robots.txt file](manage-robots-txt-files.md#download-a-robotstxt-file).
-1. Using a text editor, paste the site map file URL you copied above into the **Sitemap** key:value pair, as shown in the following example.
+1. Using a text editor, paste the site map file URL you copied above into the **Sitemap** key-value pair, as shown in the following example.

     ```txt